Isabella-Mitchell/milestone-project-one/README.md

 - The social media links code was originally sourced from Code Institute's Bootstrap CV project.
 <h2 align="center"><img src="assets/readme/design-footer-desktop.jpg"></h2>
 <h2 align="center"><img src="assets/readme/design-footer-mobile.jpg"></h2>

+### 404
+- I added a custom 404 error page to help the user navigate back to the hompage if they enter an incorrect URL.
+I created a 404.html page on my repository by following this [Github Documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).
+The 404 page features the site's navbar and footer plus a title and a button back to the index.html page.

 ## Wireframes
 - [View my wireframes in PDF form here.](wireframes/wireframes.pdf)